Arou03/carrera_go_raspberry/README.md

 dark_area_threshold: -1                # Point-in-contour threshold for on-track detection
 upper_black: [179, 50, 90]             # HSV values to define black/dark regions
 min_area: 35000                         # Minimum area to consider a contour as part of the track
+target_class: "mario"                  # Class to apply the on-track logic (e.g., "mario")
+weight_dark: 0.101                     # Importance of proximity to dark zone
+weight_speed: 0.7                      # Importance of speed (motion)
+on_track_score_threshold: 0.599        # Score above which object is "on track"
+tracker_max_distance: 50               # Used to avoid class mixups by using separate trackers
 ```

 ---